AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 This is due to the fact that additional html elements like &lt;div&gt; tag are added to the generated Html after the import.

 * Scripts relying on the structure similar to above also are not recommended for use with elements marked for conversion to AEM components.
-* Use of styles on the markup tags for component conversion like &lt;div data-cq-component=”&ast;”&gt; is not recommended.
+* Use of styles on the markup tags for component conversion like &lt;div data-cq-component="&ast;"&gt; is not recommended.
 * The design layout should follow best practices from HTML5 Boilerplate.
 Read more on: [https://html5boilerplate.com/](https://html5boilerplate.com/).

 ## Configuring OSGI modules {#configuring-osgi-modules}